Holiday Break: "The Grim Reaper" - Nate Boone Craft

 There were other instances of violence from Boone as well, and he himself even admitted to me that he also hit a kid with a fire extinguisher after he continued to mess with him.

-We got caught trying to rob Philo as a kid.
+Available at your local Walmart.
+We got caught trying to rob bios as a kid.

 Yeah,